FasterSpeeding/Alluka/docs/usage.md

 These clients are then configured like normal clients and [alluka.local.get][] can then be used to get the set client for the current scope.

+[scope_context][alluka.local.scope_context] can be used to set the Injection context for a scope and will also set the client the context is associated with as the local client.
+This will be prioritised over [alluka.local.scope_client][] and `initialize` when making calls to the local call with DI functions.

+[scope_client][alluka.local.scope_client]/[scope_context][alluka.local.scope_context] are
-`scope_client` is recommended over `initialize` as it avoids declaring the client globally.
+recommended over `initialize` as these avoid declaring the client/context globally.

 ```py
 --8<-- "./docs_src/usage.py:130:137"